Your Birmingham Based Doula

 Experience & Specialities:

-Qualified nursery nurse with over 30 years’ experience of working with parents and young children.
+Qualified nursery nurse with over 30 years’ experience of working with parents, babies and young children.

 As a doula, I’ve supported teen parents, older parents, parents with learning difficulties/learning disabilities, parents with a variety of mental health conditions such as GAD (generalised anxiety disorder), depression, ante-natal and postnatal depression etc.